jasonbirchler/shepherd/README.md

 need to install [`cairo`](https://www.cairographics.org/) if `pip install -r requirements.txt` does not do it for you (see [this page](https://pycairo.readthedocs.io/en/latest/getting_started.html) for info on that).

-**NOTE**: if running Push2Controller in macOS, there seem to be compatibility issues with Python versions other than 3.8 so please use that Python version :).

 Here are some screenshots of Push2Controller and Shepherd running using a real Push2 device:

 <p align="center">